RightOff/Demos/ONNX-Runtime-Inference/README.md

 ## Introduction

-ONNX Runtime C++ inference example for image classification using CPU and CUDA.
+(clh)ONNX Runtime C++ inference example for image classification using CPU and CUDA.

 ## Dependencies